 Where we refer to “online services” we mean: making GP appointments, ordering repeat prescriptions, and/or looking up personal details.

-- Conversion from postcode to grid location is provided by the ONS Postcode Directory – latest version May 2020.
+- Conversion from postcode to map location is provided by the ONS Postcode Directory, latest data August 2020.
 Small amounts of ‘jitter’ have been applied to locations in order to reduce overlap where two surgeries share a postcode.

-- The basemap data is from OpenStreetMap with CartoDB tiles.
+- The basemap is from OpenStreetMap with CartoDB tiles.